Nenkai/gt-modding-hub/docs/ps2/gt3/volume.md

 If you haven't already, extract the `.iso` file using [7-Zip](https://www.7-zip.org/) or by any other means.
 You should be able to see a `GT3.VOL` file.

-Using `GT3VOLExtractor`, extract the volume file as such
+Using `GT3VOLExtractor` (forked version above), extract the volume file as such

 ``` markdown title="Extracting GT3.VOL"
 GT3VOLExtractor -e GT3.VOL data --decompress-all